 We made Valentine Heart Shaped Snowflakes – who said snowflakes were only for Christmas?

 - Pink and White tissue paper (we used tissue paper that was 20 in. x 20 in.)

 - Card Stock or other heavier paper

-How to Make a Heart Snowflake:
+How to Make a Heart Snowflake for Kids:

 In essence – making a Heart Snowflake is the exactly the same as for a 6 Pointed Snowflake – except that you add a little curve to your final shape.
 Pop over to our 6 pointed snowflakes for step by step instructions explaining the photos above.

 We found adding two layers of tissue paper tricky, so decided to just stick withe one layer and stick those on our window!

 Here is what Deborah and her kids did: